Nott Memorial, Union College

-Known to locals and students simply as The Nott, the Nott Memorial is a 16-sided stone-and-masonry structure and the centerpiece of Union College.
+Known to locals and students simply as "The Nott," the Nott Memorial is a 16-sided stone-and-masonry structure and the centerpiece of Union College.
 Union's campus was centrally planned and the memorial honors Eliphalet Nott who served as president of the college between 1804 and 1866.
-The historic structure fell into disrepair and was scheduled to be demolished, but the students, faculty, alumni, and community supported a drive to restore the building in 1993.
+The historic structure fell into disrepair and was scheduled to be demolished, but the students, faculty, alumni, and community-supported a drive to restore the building in 1993.
 The Nott Memorial is listed on the National Register of Historic Places and is also a National Historic Landmark.

 The Nott Memorial is 89 feet in diameter and capped with a ribbed dome.

 A detailed view of the building

 Backstory and Context